Melelery/c-binance-futures-quant/README_EN.md

 # Introduction

+At present, the high-frequency system code and ideas that I am running in real trading have been made public.
+Please visit http://melelery.com for details.

 It is the structure of Binance Futures, with more than $10 billion in trading volume and more than a year of real-time verification, including data entry, risk control, trading, data analysis, but does not include specific strategies.

 You can use it to implement your trading logic in a simple, low-cost way, which makes extensive use of AliCloud servers for distributed architecture, multi-processing, and Flybook for exception reporting and transaction information disclosure.